Improved Random-Binning Exponent for Distributed Hypothesis Testing: The New Scheme

-Although only the receiver in the new scheme is different from SHA's scheme, for completeness, we shall describe the entire scheme below.
-Fix an auxiliary set $\set{U}$ and a stochastic kernel $P_{U|X}$ such that
+For the new scheme, we drop the same-marginal assumption \eqref{eq:samemarginal} to consider general $P_{XY}$ and $Q_{XY}$.
+As before, we fix an auxiliary set $\set{U}$ and a stochastic kernel $P_{U|X}$, and define $P_{UXY}$ and $Q_{UXY}$ as in \eqref{eq:defPUXY}.
+We require that, under $P_{UXY}$,